niekcandaele/feature-creep/Readme.md

 - Uses RedisJSON as main datastore
 - Uses Redis Streams to trigger BG processing
+- Uses RediSearch for storing and searching previous questions
 - Users can create "Squads"
 - Users can invite other users to join their Squad
 - Users can start a Session in the context of a Squad